Wowo51/OneGuyOneDay/README.md

 Raven can go from a prompt to a unit test report stating that the app has passed testing in one click.
 As LLM's typically make a few mistakes when writing code, working out all of the bugs and unit testing the code is crucial.
 It can write algorithms in parallel.
 This run used a setting of writing 10 algorithms simultaneously.
 An 8-core pc was used.
 My tier 5 OpenAI account could handle many more simultaneous API calls than my 8 core.

-Raven does not always complete an algorithm with a single pass of the code generation too.
+Raven does not always complete an algorithm with a single pass of the code generation tool.
 Only a single pass was used.
 433 out of 609 of the algorithms were solved.

 Total solve time was under 15.5 hours.
 Human labor cost would be about a day's work as Raven ran unattended for part of the day.
 The OpenAI API was used by Raven.
 API cost was less than $168.